-A twentieth century oral history of work & industry in Nuneaton and Bedworth.
+A twentieth-century oral history of work and industry in Nuneaton and Bedworth.

 Bowler hats, fezzes, Concorde’s nose, sheepskin coats, banners, ribbons, chimney pots, drainage pipes, shoes, bricks for the Empire State Building, car parts, needles, knickers – all made in Nuneaton and Bedworth throughout the 20th century.
 The memories of people involved have been recorded and made available for all.